deciduously/music/post.md

 #### A Little Music Theory

 Sound is a continuous spectrum of frequency, but when we make music deliberatly we tend to use scales to pick which frequency to use.

+// semitones : 0,2,4,5,7,9,11,12

+Whole, whole, half, whole, whole, whole, half

+Think of a super cool way to abstract this concept

 ### Play The Sound